coinsx/api-documentation/source/index.md

 Header | Required | Description
 --------- | ------- | -----------
 Tonce | yes | It should be a non-repeating number, and be around a 5 minutes window around the current timestamp.
-THIS TONCE NEEDS TO BE MILLISECONDS
+THIS TONCE NEEDS TO BE IN MILLISECONDS
 Authorization | yes | The string "Basic ", appended with the signature resulting of calculating the HMAC SHA-512 value of the tonce, the public key that you were assigned, and the body of the request.

 <aside class="notice">